jcosborn/qex/README.md

 ./configure
 ```

-This will create `Makefile`, `Makefile.nims`, `config.nims` in the build directory.
+This will create `Makefile` and `qexconfig.nims` in the build directory.
+It will also create symlinks `qex` and `qex.nimble`.
-Check the resulting `config.nims` and edit if necessary.
+Check the resulting `qexconfig.nims` and edit if necessary.

 The variables you may need to change are: